Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

 Night Shift and True Tone Are Not Enough

 Apple's Night Shift mode reduces blue light by shifting the screen color warmer.
-This helps slightly, but studies show it is not enough to prevent melatonin suppression.
-A 2021 BYU study found no significant difference in sleep quality between Night Shift users and non-users.
+This helps slightly, but research suggests it is not enough to prevent melatonin suppression.
+A study from BYU found no significant difference in sleep quality between Night Shift users and non-users.
 The cognitive stimulation from the content matters more than the color temperature.

 The Evidence-Based Approach